Reginald Dorman-Smith: Arrival in Burma

 In July 1941, Claire Lee Chennault arrived in Rangoon seeking transit rights to use the Burma Road for the American Volunteer Group (AVG), an ostensible group of mercenary pilots who had been hired by Chiang Kai-shek to provide China with an air force that was in fact a thinly disguised American intervention in the Sino-Japanese War.
 On 23 July 1941, Chennault met with Dorman-Smith who was highly supportive of the AVG and promised Chennault everything he asked for.
 Dorman-Smith gave Chennault permission to train his pilots in Burma before going on to China; to use the Burma Road to bring supplies for the AVG; the right to install guns on his aircraft and to conduct live-fire training in Burma; observation posts in Burma; and the right to use the remote Royal Air Force airfield at Toungoo.
 Chennault described Dorman-Smith as a man who was very sincere in wanting to help the AVG.
-On 26 July 1941, Dorman-Smith reported to the India & Burma Office in London that he was "anxious to meet Chenault's wishes" and he expected no opposition from the Burmese ministers.
-On 27 July 1941, Dorman-Smith's agreement with Chennault was vetoed by Air Marshal Robert Brooke-Popham, the Commander-in-Chief of the British forces in the Far East who told Dorman-Smith that he exceeded his authority in giving Chennault permission to install guns on his airplanes and conduct gunnery exercises in Burma.
+On 26 July 1941, Dorman-Smith reported to the Burma Office in London that he was "anxious to meet Chenault's wishes" and he expected no opposition from the Burmese ministers.
+On 27 July 1941, Dorman-Smith's agreement with Chennault was vetoed by Air Marshal Robert Brooke-Popham, the Commander-in-Chief of the British forces in the Far East who told Dorman-Smith that he exceeded his authority in giving Chennault permission to install guns on his aeroplanes and conduct gunnery exercises in Burma.
 Chennault went to Singapore to seek to change Brooke-Popham's mind, but the matter was settled by a directive from the War Office on 30 July 1941 that ruled in favour of Brooke-Popham.
 On 21 August 1941, Churchill intervened to rule in favour of Dorman-Smith.
 As the Burma Road was the only way by this point for Westerners to reach China, Dorman-Smith found himself entertaining a number of American visitors on their way to China.
 Clare Boothe Luce wrote in her diary that Dorman-Smith was the "big, handsome, able, dark, young governor".